Dr-dyrane/alx-react/0x06-React_Immutable/README.md

 - Ensure equality in Immutable Maps.
 - Implement lazy Seq for efficient filtering of student data.

+#### 1. Immutable Objects
+Immutable objects are data structures that, once created, cannot be changed.
+In this project, you will learn the significance of using immutable objects and their impact on JavaScript applications.

+#### 2. Immutable.js Library
+Explore the Immutable.js library to bring immutability to JavaScript.
+Understand how to use its features and functions to create and manipulate immutable data structures.

+#### 3. List vs. Map
+Dive into the differences between List and Map in the context of Immutable.js.
+Learn when to use each data structure based on your specific requirements.

+#### 4. Operations with Immutable.js
+Implement essential operations like Merge, Concat, and Deep Merging using Immutable.js.
+Understand the syntax and usage of these functions to maintain immutability in your code.

+#### 5. Lazy Seq
+Explore the concept of lazy Seq and its applications.
+Learn how lazy sequences can improve performance by deferring the execution of operations until necessary.

+#### 6. Equality in Immutable Maps
+Understand how to ensure equality in Immutable Maps using the `is` function from the Immutable.js library.
+Explore scenarios where checking equality is crucial.

+#### 7. Lazy Seq for Efficient Filtering
+Implement a function using lazy Seq for efficient filtering of student data.
+Learn how to capitalize on lazy evaluation to optimize the filtering process.

 ### Requirements
 - Use specific versions of NodeJS (12.11.x) and npm (6.11.x).
 - Follow specific coding standards and file structure.